JiFish/Storyteller/resources/help/help_ff.md

 - `!ng ? ? :robot_face: Robot`
 - `!ng Vaarsuvius Androgynous :elf::skin-tone-2: Elf`

+### Stats Management

+`!<stat> [max] [+/-]<amount>`

+Set <stat> to <amount>.

+Valid values are: skill, stam, luck, weapon, gold and prov.
+(Depending which booktype you are playing, additional stats may be available.)

+If max is used, the stat's maximum is changed instead.

+If starts with a - or +, will be subtracted or added from the total.
+Otherwise the value is replaced with <amount>.
+Only the weapon bonus can be reduced below 0.

+Examples:

+- `!stam -3` Take 3 stamina loss.
+- `!weapon 2` Set weapon bonus to 2.
+- `!luck max +1` Add 1 to maximum luck.

 ### Inventory Management

 - `!get <item>` or `!take <item>` Adds to your inventory.
 Attempts to automatically manage gold and provisions stats if used like "!get 5 gold"